 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — cotton balls, mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.

-Undress your baby and wrap him or her in a towel.
-Lay your baby on his or her back in the prepared area.
-To keep your baby warm, only expose the parts of your baby's body you're washing.
-Wet the washcloth, wring out excess water and wipe your baby's face.
-Wipe each eyelid, from the inside to the outside corner.
+When you''re ready to begin the sponge bath, undress your baby and wrap him or her in a towel.
+Lay your baby on his or her back on the blanket, towel or pad you''ve prepared.
+Wet the washcloth, wring out excess water and wipe your baby''s face.
+There''s no need to use soap.
+Use a damp cotton ball or clean cotton cloth to wipe each eyelid, from the inside to the outside corner.

 What type of baby tub is best?

-Once your baby is ready for a bath, you might use a plastic tub or the sink.
-Line the tub or sink with a clean towel.
-Gather the supplies you'd use for a sponge bath, a cup of rinsing water and baby shampoo, if needed, ahead of time.
-This will allow you to keep one hand on the baby at all times.
+Remember, though, safety is the most important consideration — not necessarily the type of tub.
+Gather the same supplies you''d use for a sponge bath and a cup of rinsing water ahead of time so that you can keep one hand on the baby at all times.
 Never leave your baby alone in the water.

 How much water should I put in the tub?

-A common recommendation is 2 inches (about 5 centimeters) of warm — not hot — water.
+The ideal amount of water for a baby bath is debatable.
+A common recommendation is 2 to 3 inches (about 5 to 8 centimeters) of warm water.
 To keep your baby warm, you can pour warm water over his or her body throughout the bath.
-Some research suggests that using slightly more water — enough to cover a baby's shoulders — can be calming and help reduce heat loss.
+Some research suggests that using slightly more water — enough to cover a baby''s shoulders — can be calming and help reduce heat loss.
 With any amount of water, be sure to hold your baby securely during the bath.

 What about water temperature?